-What is sperm motility?
 Sperm motility refers to the movement of sperm.
-In a healthy man, normal sperm motility is considered to be 50%– that is, at least half of all the sperm in a sperm sample should be traveling forward.
+In a healthy man, normal sperm motility is considered to be 50%.
+That means at least half of all the sperm in a sperm sample should be traveling forward.
 If a man’s sperm sample has less than 50% motility, it is considered to have low sperm motility.

 Sperm motility is important for fertility because sperm needs to be able to travel forward up the vagina, past the cervix and into the uterus in order to fertilize the egg.
-It doesn’t matter how much sex a couple has, or what a man’s sperm count is, if the sperm are unable to travel toward the egg in the uterus.
-Sperm motility is also a fairly difficult thing to improve.
+It doesn’t matter how much sex a couple has, or what a man’s sperm count is, if the sperm are unable to travel toward the egg.

 Low sperm motility may have one of a few different causes: a man’s sperm motility may be influenced by genetics or age, overall health, or hormonal balance in the pituitary.
 A lesser cause might be wearing too restrictive underwear or spending too much time in hot tubs—it seems like an old wives’ tale, but there may be some truth to the idea that a man’s sperm count and motility may be affected by keeping the testicles too warm.

 The least invasive way is to ensure that the man is eating a balanced diet that is rich in vitamins and minerals.
 Important vitamins to sperm health include vitamin C, vitamin E, vitamin B12, selenium, and zinc.
-The best and most absorbable way to get these nutrients is by eating a good diet full of quality fats and proteins, although there may be some benefit to taking supplements if a man is concerned that his diet is inadequate.
+The best and most absorbable way to get these nutrients is by eating a good diet full of quality fats and proteins, although there may be some benefit to taking supplements targeted to improving sperm motility if a man is concerned that his diet is inadequate.